PDAL/PDAL/doc/apps/index.rst

 Applications
 ******************************************************************************

 PDAL contains consists of a single application, called ``pdal``.
-Applications are run by invoking the ``pdal`` application along with the command name:
+Operations are run by invoking the ``pdal`` application along with a command name:

 ::